-Web servers and web browser communicate using a protocol called
+Web servers and web browsers communicate using a protocol called

 HTTP - which stands for “HyperText Transfer Protocol”.
 Both web browsers and web servers use a feature called

 headers as part of this protocol.

 The headers that web browsers send are called “request headers” because the browser in making an “HTTP request”.

 The web servers headers are called “response headers” because web servers send an “HTTP response”.

 Netlify creates a unique HTTP response header for each request it replies to - the